 With a population of almost 250,000 - including 46,000 students - Southampton is a thriving city that has recently had a £1.6 billion injection of investment.
-It's well served for healthcare and wellbeing, and the University Hospital Southampton NHS Foundation Trust provides services to 1.9 million people.

 It enjoys Premier League football, international and county cricket and world-class sailing.
 Calshot Activity Centre hosts watersports, snowsports, rock climbing and the south's only indoor velodrome.
 The neighbouring New Forest is a major draw for cycling, running and riding.
 Solent University enjoys partnerships with many sports organisations, including the Southampton Sports Centre and Gleneagles Equestrian Centre.